Tiwal Cup 2019: Dream Winds for the 6th Edition

 Saturday June 8th, 48 Tiwal, 65 Sailors, 9 countries gathered together in the Gulf of Morbihan in France for the 6th Edition of the Tiwal Cup.
 The competitors came from Japan, USA, UK, Italy, Germany, Switzerland, Spain, Belgium and France!
 This year the newcomer, the Tiwal 2, joined the flotilla.

-In the morning the participants take their inflatable sailboats out of their cars before gathering together for breakfast under the glorious sunshine at the Baden Nautical Club at Toulindac.
-The participants unzip, unroll and click ‘n’ clip.
+8am – The participants take their inflatable sailboats out of their cars before gathering together for breakfast under the glorious sunshine at the Baden Nautical Club at Toulindac.
+The participants unzip, unroll and click ‘n’ clip, while the bagad de Baden

 Given the weather forecast, the participants are faced with their first strategic decision – what size rigging should they use?
 The majority choose the 56 ft² while some of the more daring participants go all out and release the 75 ft² rigging.
 The inflatable sailboats are rigged and ready to sail to the Île aux Moines where the departure line is.